 Need to freshen up a room in your home with a new paint job?
-Follow these steps from our Hatfield, MA Paint Pro Steve DeJoy to get a durable long-lasting finish.
+Follow these steps from our Hatfield, MA Paint Pro Steve DeJoy on how to paint a wall to get a durable long-lasting finish.

 While these steps are standard protocol for painting any surface, we’ll address painting walls for this blog.
 You can follow these same basic steps when painting walls, floor trim work and ceilings keeping in mind the subtle differences when cleaning and repairing other surfaces like wood versus drywall.